|

 and that they are in compliance with the terms of how the image was

-lawyers between the parties will likely resolve this quietly on their own.
+resolve the question quietly on their own.

 If a release is required, then let's follow this thread of questions: